haxiomic/console.hx/README.md

 ![don't-panic](images/don't-panic.png)

 (Depending on your console color settings).
-This will also work in a browser console when targeting the web
+This will also work in a browser console when targeting the web.

+### Installing

+`haxelib install console.hx`

 ### Formatting